Y0Coss/docs-fork/pages/web_cloud/domains/domain_holder_contact_management/guide.en-gb.md

 https://help.ovhcloud.com/csm?id=contact_us_ovh

-Note that the domain owner will need to verify their identity again by providing the necessary documents according to their type (individual, business, association, etc.).
+Note that the domain holder will need to verify their identity again by providing the necessary documents according to their type (individual, business, association, etc.).

 > [!primary]
 >
 > The list of documents below is not exhaustive.
 Other supporting documents may be required depending on your situation or the requirements of the relevant registry.

-**Documents to provide according to the owner type:**
+**Documents to provide according to the holder type:**

 **Individual**
 - Valid identity document (front and back): national identity card, passport (pages containing the photograph and personal information as well as the signature page), residence permit or driving licence